Public-Health-Scotland/R-Resources/using SMRA with R.md

 # Opening a connection to SMRA
 ## Loading required packages
 First, load the required libraries using the following code.
-Copy the following code into the upper left hand pane in RStudio, highlight all the text and hit ctrl+return or click on the Run icon above the pane:
+Copy the following code into the upper left-hand pane in RStudio, highlight all the text and hit ctrl+return or click on the Run icon above the pane:

     library(dplyr)
     library(readr)